Call 1800 Respect

 Rotarians and our Partner Groups Walked for RESPECT again

-9am - everyone started to gather in Victoria Square
+9am - start to gather in Victoria Square

-10am - the walk started - 1.2km along King William Street
+10am - the walk starts - 1.2km along King William Street

-from 10.45am - Inspirational presenters took to the Rotunda
+from 10.45am - 2 key note presenters not to be missed!

-2024 was again a peaceful, non-confrontational, non-political walk to offer the wider community an insight into key signs of Domestic Violence & Coercive Control against Women • Men • Children!
+Our walk will again be a peaceful, non-confrontational, non-political occasion to offer the wider community an insight into key signs of Domestic Violence & Coercive Control against Women • Men • Children!
+Plus more.

 To flag YOUR group's interest in being a part of the 2025 Walk for Respect, get in early by emailing Chair@WalkForRespect.au